braxtonliu/CSE-6242-Data-and-Visual-Analytics/README.md

 - **User Interaction**: Allows users to provide feedback on recommended songs, influencing future recommendations.
 - **Dynamic Updates**: Continuously updates the recommendation model based on user feedback and evolving preferences.

+## Notes

+Due to GitHub file size limits, the following files are not included in the repository:

+- `new_project_6242/models/model_1.pkl` (1.03GB)
+- `new_project_6242/data/User_Listening_History.csv` (574MB)

+Please contact the authors or refer to course resources to access the full dataset and model.

 ## Contributing